twoodruff01/2D-KD-Tree/README.md

-This is my code for assignments 1 and 2 for algorithms and data structures at Melbourne Uni in 2020
+This is my code for assignments 1 and 2 of my algorithms course at uni.

 The dataset used https://data.melbourne.vic.gov.au/Business/Business-establishment-trading-name-and-industry-c/vesm-c7r2 is basically a record of all the registered businesses in Melbourne and their locations.